ginz/VkMusicDownloader/README.md

 For now, there's no deploy on my side, so you should do it yourselt.

-1. Set up [ant](http://ant.apache.org/) and java of version not lower than 7u21 (or any java7 with javafx cobundled)
+1. Set up [ant](http://ant.apache.org/) and [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) of version not lower than 7u21 (or any java7 with javafx cobundled)
 2. Run `ant` to build project and run `java -jar dist/VkMusicDownloader.jar` to start it.
 Or you just can start it with one command `ant jfxsa-run`

 ## Security